 People shield their assets from discovery using a number of different approaches, some of them ill-advised and easily detected, and some criminal.
 Spouses may maintain secret financial accounts.
 They spend down their mortgage, reducing the assets to be divided.
 They empty joint bank accounts.
 They set up offshore accounts and protective trusts.
 They create dummy corporations, and sign titles over to their children and other parties.

-forth to suit their needs.
+Businesses are often used by owners to deceive the courts, moving debts and assets back and forth to suit their needs.
 This can happen without the other party's knowledge.
 One spouse may believe the business is in trouble, while the other uses it as an ATM.

 The challenge is to identify these tricks and deceptions and include the assets that were hidden from the marriage partner's view.
 The courts do not look fondly at fraudulent practices, and will cite deceptive spouses for contempt, ultimately costing the deceiving party more than it would have gained.